Obituary for Richard Dell Bush

 This symphony of his musical life was occasionally interrupted with fanciful motifs featuring short lived passions he enjoyed including bicycling, tropical fish, photography, gardening and cooking.
 Never using a recipe, he experimented in the kitchen creating interesting dishes that were often disastrous.

 The tragic finale of his life occurred on October 2, 2019, due to liver cancer.

 He was preceded in death by his parents and brother, David Arthur.

 He is survived by his wife of 56 years, Frances, son, David Bush, daughters Catherine Margaret Schwab (Matt) and Karen Frances Butterworth (Tom), sister, Julie Duke (Tom) and five grandchildren.

-A Celebration of Life will be held at a later date, at the Trinity Presbyterian Church, 140 North Tyler, in Ogden.
+A Celebration of Life will be held on Tuesday, October 29th, between the hours of 3-5:00 p.m., at the Trinity Presbyterian Church, 140 North Tyler, in Ogden.

 His family would like to thank Intermountain Hospice for the wonderful care they provided.

 In lieu of flowers the family requests support for his music education passion by making a donation to the Ogden City School District music program.

 To send flowers to Richard's family, please visit our floral section.